Tweetsie Railroad®'s Steam Locomotive Shop keeps Tweetsie Railroad and others chugging along!

 Since it's virtually impossible to find replacement steam locomotive parts, our machinists and welders must manufacture their own.
 Castings are made in foundries , and Tweetsie's staff and machine tools are used to cut and finish the needed replacement parts.
 The train repair operations moved into a new 5,000-square-foot facility in 1997.
 A separate paint room is capacious enough to accommodate an entire locomotive and tender, and the finished product rolls out with jewel-like quality.

 Our crew keeps No. 12 and the No. 190, "Yukon Queen," in top running order for the flood of visitors annually to Tweetsie Railroad.
 Every trip is a new challenge for the engineer and fireman who operate locomotives that consume 5,000 gallons of water and four tons of coal each and every day.
-Though it is nearly 100 years old and listed in the National Register of Historic Places, No. 12 chugs its way through hundreds of trips every season.
+Though it is over 100 years old and listed in the National Register of Historic Places, No. 12 chugs its way through hundreds of trips every season.
 The engines need a complete overhaul every fifteen to twenty years.
 In 1999, a total restoration of No. 12 brought it to better-than-new condition.
 A complete restoration of No. 190 was completed in the spring of 2000.

 During our annual Railroad Heritage Weekend each September, Rail fans who purchase a weekend pass can tour this unique facility and see the veteran shop crew preserve the art of steam locomotive repair and restoration.